ninogarcia/Case-Study-Using-R-and-PowerBI/README.md

-# Google Certificate Case Study
+# Google Certificate Case Study - Employee Attrition for Healthcare

 ## Introduction
 This exploratory analysis case study is towards Capstome project requirement for Google Data Analytics Professional Certificate.
 The case study involves a Dataset of Employee Attrition for Healthcare.